-The interest rate for student loans is set each year.
+The interest rate for student loans is a fixed rate that is set each year.
 To find the current interest rate, visit https://studentaid.gov/understand-aid/types/loans/interest-rates.

 Loan Repayment

 Loans must be repaid even if you do not complete your education, cannot find a job related to your program of study, or are unhappy with the education you paid for with your loan.